 It only takes a few minutes to set up:

 - From the main GCash page, go to “Borrow” and click on GLoan.

 - Click the button and click Next on the intro pages.
 Once in the loan selection screen, select your terms if applicable.
 Take note that the terms may vary depending on your GScore.

 - Confirm your loan term selection and input some of your KYC information to finish the registration.

 - Confirm that you will be going through your application by inputting an SMS OTP.

-- Once done, you will be receiving your GLoan in your GCash account.
+- Once done, you will receive your GLoan in your GCash account.

 Can you provide a sample computation of the dues and interests included?